YScript/GALAMOST-5/docs/_build/html/_sources/usage.rst.txt

 Usage
 =====

-With a prepared script, you could run gamst MD engine for abstaining trajectory.
+With a prepared script, you could run gamst MD engine for obtaining trajectory.

    Examples::